Q: What does the DEHNshort arc fault protection system cost?

 As a rule, integration takes 2 - 3 months.

 A: We will be at your side from the very beginning.
 DEHN product managers help you with the integration of components.
 They support the switchgear manufacturers with preparing and conducting the integration test.
 DEHN product specialists offer training for project engineers, production employees and QA staff.
-And, when you get your first customer orders, our technical support team will be at the ready with advice and assistance.
+And, when you get your first customer orders, our technical support team will be at the ready to accompany you with advice and assistance.

 A: 5 steps towards resuming operation after an arc fault: